ozanulutas/mate-backend/docs/user.docs.md

 ## Handling Friendship Records

-- If requested create new frindship record
+- If requested create new frindship record. sender is who requests friendship
-- If rejected or cancelled remove frindship record
+- If rejected or cancelled remove frindship record. sender is who removes friendship
+- If accepted update frindship record. sender is who requests friendship
-- If accepted or blocked update frindship record
+- If blocked update or create frindship record